yegor256/blog/_posts/2018/mar/2018-03-13-fluent-interfaces.md

 [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html),
 which is perfectly fluent.
 There are 43 methods!

-That is the biggest problem with fluent interfaces&mdash;they _force_ objects to be huge.
+That is the biggest problem with fluent interfaces---they _force_ objects to be huge.

 Fluent interfaces are perfect for their users, since all methods are in one place and the amount of classes is very small.